PeterLemon/N64/Translate/Kira to Kaiketsu! 64 Tanteidan/README.md

 You will need the original Japanese ROM in .Z64 (Big-Endian) Format, in the root directory of this patch<br />
 All the code compiles into a single binary (ROMNAME.Z64) file.<br />
 Using bass Run: make.bat<br />
-Or you can patch the original Japanese ROM using the IPS file.
+Or you can patch the original Japanese ROM using the IPS file.<br />
 <br />
 Howto Run:<br />
 I only test with a real N64 using a 64drive Cartridge by Retroactive:<br />